shivampawar1812/FutureYou/README.md

 * How will this loan affect my future?
 * Should I wait before making this purchase?

-Most people rely on spreadsheets, fragmented advice, or intuition.
+Most people rely on spreadsheets, fragmented advice, online calculators, or intuition.

-Traditional financial tools show what happened in the past.
+Traditional financial tools explain what happened in the past.

 **FutureYou helps users understand what happens next.**